 When linking to library resources:

-Use Persistent URLs to make the link stay good
+Use Persistent URLs to make the link stable

 - Where possible, use a "Persistent" URL listed on the page with the resource, or click on "Link"